soz-live/soz-live.github.io/docs/commands.md

 Below is a list of commands used within the project.
 Each entry can be called from the command line.
-To view all of the Commands in a dialog box - use the **Y** command.
+To view all of the Commands in a dialog box - type **Y** at the command line.

 ## Command Hierarchy